harupong/miscellaneous-translations/a-hackers-guide-to-git.md

             The “reset the computer’s clock to be the same time that C was committed” step can be avoided either by setting the GIT\_COMMITTER\_DATE environment variable to the date seen in the “committer” line of the output of \`git cat-file -p C\`, or by invoking \`git cherry-pick\` with the \`–ff\` flag.
 The only reason this step is even necessary is that the standard headers of a git commit object contain both an authoring date and a committing date.
 History surgery operations like cherry-pick, rebase, etc. tend to preserve the author date but update the committer date to the present moment, thus changing the hash.

             Note that this has nothing to do with the normal usage of \`git cherry-pick\`, which is to cherry pick a commit from one branch onto another one, not onto the commit’s own parent.
 My main point was that it’s wrong to say in general that C’ is a copy of C or to imply that the only thing distinguishing C’ from C is a few differences in the commit headers.
 That’s a fundamental conceptual error.

+            -   Krishna Srinivas

+                Keshav’s explanation makes sense.
+Looking forward to the other sections.
+Thanks!

 -   http://www.scriptcrafty.com/ david karapetyan